Accessible, affordable, practical online healthcare education

 Graduates of the program are eligible to write the CHIMA national certification examination.

-- 4-year program with 8 semesters (2 semesters per year)
+- 4 academic years with 8 semesters (2 semesters per year)

 - 2-3 courses per semester